Retired Not Out, Paul Chappell's Journal

 After the ride on the Royal Iris, John and I went to the Lion Tavern, where we met my sister.

 The pub is listed by Camra as having an interior of National Importance (three stars).
 The interior is fantastic, it has lots of tiles and woodwork, a mosaic floor plus etched and stained-glass windows.
-The bar is the best place to sit.
 One of the best interiors in town.
 Unfortunately, my photos of the inside were unusable.
 So, I guess I’m going to have to go back and try again.
 Clicking the link in the above paragraph will show some photos of the interior.

 The pub has a decent selection of real ales, at prices that are not extortionate.
 They serve snacks, mainly pies.